peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

 * Evan Porter will cat-herd: Jun, Aug, Sept 2022

-* we are usually on summer break for July
-* Sept 2022 - Mark Wright - would like to present on Deno potentially September ( official website https://deno.land/ )
+### Misc

 * Jordan Patterson:
     - available on short-notice for Kubernetes
     - also for cloud/edge protection against bots

-### Misc

 * Civic Tech Fredericton has offered to speak on civic tech
     - https://twitter.com/CivicTechFred/status/1512386614827364358
     - M. Easter met with their parent group in the summer of 2020 and can explain more